 Since it’s very crowded in autumn, photography may be prohibited on Tsutenkyo.
 However, if you go down to the Sengyokukan Gorge, you’ll have the opportunity to take some spectacular pictures.
 From Keihan Tofukuji Station or JR Tofukuji Station, it’s an easy 10-minute walk to the temple.

-3. Nijo Castle: The harmony of the fall leaves and Honmaru Garden
+3. Nijo Castle: Harmony of Kyoto autumn leaves and Honmaru Garden

 Nijo Castle is home to several important cultural properties, including the national treasure Ninomaru Goten, the main East Gate, and the corner Southeast Watchtower along the outer moat.
 Easily accessible via Kyoto Municipal Subway’s Nijojoumae Station, the palace and its three gardens are a major tourist attraction.

-4. The Philosopher’s Path: Take a stroll along the riverside
+4. The Philosopher’s Path: Take a stroll along the river

 The Philosopher's Path is so named because the philosopher Kitaro Nishida, who served as a professor emeritus at Kyoto University, and his students would walk in thought along the path.
 Now, modern walkers come here to enjoy cherry blossoms in spring, fresh greenery in summer, and autumn colors in fall.